techidaily/site-tech-savvy/source/_posts/innovation-catalyst-integrating-mindmaps-and-gpt-3.md

 ![ChatGPT responses to topic](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/mi-screenshot.jpg)

- Such an approach can lead to a more thoughtful and creative exploration of ideas rather than a scattershot approach that may result in a jumble of disconnected concepts.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RvR5PNhspKE?si=uJcMYK9v-_Xq7fAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLlUft1ZxI0?si=pBd5QdHEE27qsNlN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Such an approach can lead to a more thoughtful and creative exploration of ideas rather than a scattershot approach that may result in a jumble of disconnected concepts.

 ## 4\.
 Ask ChatGPT for Freestyle Suggestions and Improvised Responses